 Basketball: Mike Anderson

-Bielema’s reputation is better than the results; he’s 10–22 in the SEC in four seasons (and 10–14 if you remove his first season in which he went 0–8 under adverse circumstances).
+Morris did a decent job in a very difficult rebuild at SMU.
+The talent level is down in Fayetteville, and the Hogs’ 2018 recruiting class was ranked last in the SEC.
 Anderson’s inability to get Arkansas basketball back to the upper tier of the SEC has been puzzling.
-The Hogs have reached the NCAA Tournament one time in his five full seasons.
+The Hogs have reached the NCAA Tournament two times in his six full seasons.